 What to wear ?

-I have added this section after seeing numerous posts on forums from people asking this very question.
-The weather in Iceland can change dramatically and quickly.
-Whatever the season you need to be prepared for this and my simple answer is – wear layers.
-I tend to visit Iceland in the colder months.
-I wear a good quality long waterproof jacket and have options of t-shirt / thermal vest / thin cotton top and wool jumper [or my lovely woollen Icelandic cardy] which can be peeled on or off as appropriate.
+Whatever the season you need to be prepared for this and the simple answer is – wear layers.
+I tend to visit Iceland in the colder months and I wear a good quality long waterproof jacket and have options of t-shirt / thermal vest / thin cotton top and wool jumper [or my lovely woollen Icelandic cardy] which can be peeled on or off as appropriate.
 I wear jeans and have thermals to put on underneath if required.
 Yes, I know jeans are not advisable if you are hiking, so waterproof overtrousers are essential if you are going to venture into the wilderness.
 Oooh and don’t forget a hat and gloves.
+You may also consider crampons if you are going trekking and don’t want to slip or fall on icy paths.
+You probably won’t need them otherwise.
+I have never used hand warmers or other magic warming gadgets.
+Good quality boots with a good grip [I wear DM’s] and a choice of cotton rich thin and thicker socks are important if you don’t want your tooties to go black and fall off!

 Food and drink [booze]

-Bónus supermarkets are dotted around and are good value [for Iceland].
+Bónus and Krónan supermarkets are dotted around and are good value [for Iceland].
 The 24 hour supermarkets are best avoided unless you are desperate as they are much more expensive.
 If you want alcohol the cheapest option is to buy it when you arrive at Keflavik airport where it is surpisingly good value.
 The state controlled off-licence, Vinbudin, is the expensive alternative option.

 Restaurants

 It’s difficult to eat out cheaply in Iceland.
 A ‘budget’ meal is often not much cheaper than a mid priced one.
 Icelanders do love hotdogs which are cheap and burgers which are not.
 Petrol garages sell hot dogs and often even have restaurants in them that seem popular with families.
 The one near the BSI terminal looked pleasant.
 It’s possible to have a fairly good value soup lunch in a cafe but this could still set you back around £12 or more per person.
-Pizza seems pretty well priced, curries cost the earth!
+Pizza are pretty well priced, curries are not!
 However whenever I travel I want to eat local food for local people – local fish, lamb, duck, stews and veg – yum.
-For my recommendations on eating and drinking in Reykjavik click here.

 Bathing Etiquette